Fed bets big in new push to rescue U.S. economy

 With its new MBS purchases, the Fed said it would now be buying about $85 billion in long-term securities each month.

+Still, even in 2015, they believe the jobless rate will be above the 5.2 percent to 6 percent range where they think it should eventually settle.

-One official, Richmond Federal Reserve Bank President Jeffrey Lacker, dissented against the decision, as he has at every Fed policy meeting this year.
+One official, Richmond Federal Reserve Bank President Jeffrey Lacker, dissented against the decision, as he has at every FOMC meeting this year.

 (Editing by Andrea Ricci, Tim Ahmann and Andre Grenon)